Supersonic passenger flights will be making a return to the skies, to the delight of air travelers.

 These advances have also contributed to what our near future of air travel will most likely look like.

-What is supersonic flight?
+What is a supersonic flight?

 Booking your flight on SUPERSONIC jet should be a reality within the next 10-15 years, continuing where the Concorde-era ended.